CivicActions/ssp-toolkit/docs/controls/CM.md

 Configuration changes that do not entail software code changes can only be performed by CivicActions internal administrators with privileges implemented by access enforcement (AC-3) and least privilege (AC-6).

 #### b

 ##### CivicActions

-CivicActions internal administrators user access rights are reviewed at least quarterly by CivicActions Information Security, which is responsible for approving all user account assignments to CivicActions developers.
+CivicActions' internal administrator user access rights are reviewed at least quarterly by CivicActions' Security Office, which is responsible for approving all user account assignments to CivicActions developers.

 ### CM-6: Configuration Settings